Is your revenue team ready for what's next?

 Conversica has gone through some big changes over the past 12 months.
 I joined as the new CEO last Fall, we launched a new Intelligent Virtual Assistant for fundraisers, achieved profitability in Q2 2020, and secured $20 million in Series D funding.
 These changes, and others, show that it’s possible to make great strides even in tough times.

 Well, the year isn’t over and neither are our announcements.
 We are proud to announce two new executive appointments to the Conversica team.
-I want to welcome Peter Maloney, our new Chief Financial Officer (CFO), and Mark Jancola, our new Chief Technology Officer (CFO) and Vice President of Engineering.
+I want to welcome Peter Maloney, our new Chief Financial Officer (CFO), and Mark Jancola, our new Chief Technology Officer (CTO) and Vice President of Engineering.

 These two gentlemen are exciting new additions to the company – each bringing their own super powers that will help us build the world’s largest augmented workforce.